 I am grateful that being in my 50s, with no dependents and a bar tab that’s always on zero, I am able to take a casual approach to my income.
-The downside is that I am bored and unfulfilled.
-It’s like being a teenager all over again.
-Thank God for my home life and partner.
+I have a lovely partner and a wonderful home-life.

 But I don’t need reminding that not drinking has given me new powers.
 It’s as if I’ve been given a missing limb back after 3 decades of struggle.
 Sometimes, at the end of a night of socialising, I get into my car to go home and it feels like I have been given the ability to fly.
 It hasn’t worn off yet, and I don’t think it ever will.

-I hope that my drinking memoir “Not Alcoholic, But…” will help all those people who are worried about their alcohol consumption to figure out the truth behind their own relationship with alcohol and what they want to do about it – objectively and without pressure.
+I hope that my drinking memoir will help all those people who are worried about their alcohol consumption to figure out the truth behind their own relationship with alcohol and what they want to do about it – objectively and without pressure.